Postal savings system

-Postal savings systems provide depositors who do not have access to banks a safe and convenient method to save money.
-Many nations have operated banking systems involving post offices to promote saving money among the poor.
+Postal savings systems a form of banking offered in conjunction with post office services, often in rural or isolated areas that do not have traditional banking.
+Postal saving systems provide depositors who do not have access to banks a safe and convenient method to save money.

 History

 This 1869 deposit book would be carried by the customer, and is a typical record of a British Post Office Savings Bank savings account.

 In 1861, Great Britain became the first nation to offer such an arrangement.
 It was supported by Sir Rowland Hill, who successfully advocated the penny post, and William Ewart Gladstone, then Chancellor of the Exchequer, who saw it as a cheap way to finance the public debt.
 At the time, banks were mainly in the cities and largely catered to wealthy customers.
 Rural citizens and the poor had no choice but to keep their funds at home or on their persons.

 The original Post Office Savings Bank was limited to deposits of £30 per year with a maximum balance of £150.
 Interest was paid at the rate of 2.5 percent per annum on whole pounds in the account.
 Later, the limits were raised to a maximum of £500 per year in deposits with no limit on the total amount.
 Within five years of the system's establishment, there were over 600,000 accounts and £8.2 million on deposit.
 By 1927, there were twelve million accounts—one in four Britons—with £283 million (£ million today) on deposit.

 The British system first offered only savings accounts.
 In 1880, it also became a retail outlet for government bonds, and in 1916 introduced war savings certificates, which were renamed National Savings Certificates in 1920.

 In 1956, it launched a lottery bond, the Premium Bond, which became its most popular savings certificate.

 Post Office Savings Bank became National Savings Bank in 1969, later renamed National Savings and Investments (NS&I), an agency of HM Treasury.
 While continuing to offer National Savings services, the (then) General Post Office, created the National Giro in 1968 (privatized as Girobank and acquired by Alliance & Leicester in 1989).

 Many other countries adopted such systems soon afterwards.
 Japan established a postal savings system in 1875 and the Dutch government started a systems in 1881 under the name Rijkspostspaarbank (national postal savings bank); this was followed by many other countries over the next 50 years.
 The later part of the 20th century saw a reversal where these systems were abolished or privatized.